-1-2.
-FEMALE AND MALE FIGURINES Iraq, Jarmo Excavated under the direction of Robert and Linda Braidwood, 1948-1955 Neolithic period, 9000-7000 BC 1.
-Female: Clay, paint; H: 6.2 cm.
-OIM A66650A 2.
-Male: Clay; H: 5.1 cm.
-OIM A66655 The thousands of Neolithic clay figurines from Jarmo depict humans, animals, and other subjects that are difficult to interpret, although many can be classified within a standard range of shapes.
+Clay, paint Iraq, Jarmo Excavated in 1948-1955 Neolithic period, 9000-7000 BC A66650A

+The thousands of Neolithic clay figurines from Jarmo depict humans, animals, and other subjects that are difficult to interpret, although many can be classified within a standard range of shapes.
 The Jarmo female figurines assume various forms, while the male figurines tend toward one consistent type.
 The most common human figurine is a female with large breasts and a rounded stomach.
 Clay figurines must have had varying functions, ranging from religious and magical to memorial, didactic, or even playful, and with identities, whether human or divine, similarly far-reaching.
 They are among the earliest clay objects made by human beings and they continued to be produced throughout Mesopotamian history.
 For thousands of years, until the third millennium BC, female figures dominated the clay figurine corpus.
 Clay figurines often appear to have been discarded, suggesting the act of making them was more important than their permanence.
 JME

+FOUR-LUGGED JAR

-3. FOUR-LUGGED JAR Baked clay, paint (with modern restoration) Iraq, Khafajah, Sin Temple I Excavated under the direction of Henri Frankfort, 1936-1937 Jemdet Nasr period, ca. 3100-2900 BC H: 17.5; D: 22.5 cm OIM A21452 A small, four-lugged jar with a short neck, flat base, and double carination is a characteristic form of Jemdet Nasr monochrome painted wares, named after the site where such pottery was first discovered.
+Baked clay, paint (with modern restoration) Iraq, Khafajah, Sin Temple I Excavated in 1936-37 Jemdet Nasr period, ca. 3100-2900 BC A21452

+A small, four-lugged jar with a short neck, flat base, and double carination is a characteristic form of Jemdet Nasr monochrome painted wares, named after the site where such pottery was first discovered.
 The brown painted decoration of this jar, applied directly to the surface, is confined to the area between the double carination.
 An upper border with short vertical strokes connects the four lugs, and a plant form is depicted below each lug.
 The lugs were an important feature because they could have string run through them and over a lid to seal the jar, thus securing its contents.
 JME